JingyiGuan064/ACC102-Track2-Stock-Analysis-the-final/README.md

 - Descriptive statistics (mean, standard deviation, min/max returns) for each stock.
 - Risk-return comparison of the three selected tech stocks.

+## Key Findings
+- NVDA showed the highest volatility among the three stocks in 2022
+- MSFT had the most stable monthly returns
+- AAPL outperformed both in 3 out of 12 months

 ## Author
 - Jingyi Guan 2473524